 People coming from Limerick and the west should also take the R664 from the traffic lights in the centre of Tipperary town and follow the road to the top of the Slievenamuck Ridge.

 If coming from the south of the country take the road from Mitchelstown to Galbally and from there take the R663 to the Glen of Aherlow.
 Turn left on to the R664 at the Tourist office following the sign for the Nature Park.
 Rock an Tarbh Car Park is about 1km beyond the statue on the hairpin bend.

-Anyone coming from the east of the country should take the N24 from Cahir and at Bansha Village turn left on to the Galbally road, the R663.
+Anyone coming from the south-east of the country should take the N24 from Cahir and at Bansha Village turn left on to the Galbally road, the R663.
 Turn right on to the R664 at the Tourist office in the Glen of Aherlow following the sign for the Nature Park.
 Rock an Tarbh Car Park is about 1km beyond the statue on the hairpin bend.

 Where to StayFor excellent value accommodation in the area, contact Helen Morrisey at the Aherlow Tourist Office in the Glen of Aherlow on 086 8314443 or go to the Accommodation Page on the Aherlow Failte website.

 Background InformationGeologically a fragment of the Galtee mountains, Slievenamuck or Hill of the Pig, derives its name from the feats of Finn MacCumhall who, in days of yore, speared the vicious sow, Beo, thus liberating the good people of the Glen of Aherlow.